Matti Haapoja

 Matti Haapoja (September 16, 1845 in Isokyrö – January 8, 1895 in Turku) was a Finnish serial killer who was covered extensively by the press at the time of the murders.
 The exact number of his victims is unknown.
-He was convicted of two murders and was scheduled for a trial for his third murder when he committed suicide in his cell.
+He was convicted of two murders and was scheduled for a trial for his third murder when he killed himself in his cell.
 He can be linked to seven other identified murder cases, but most of those happened during his exile in Siberia and are poorly documented, so his involvement is not certain.
 It is claimed that he confessed to 18 murders, but there are no details about this supposed confession, and the figure should be regarded as unreliable.
 Some sources estimate his total number of murders as 22–25.
 He also non-fatally wounded at least six men in knife fights.

 Early life

-Matti Haapoja was born in 1845, in Isokyrö, Grand duchy of Finland.
+Matti Haapoja was born in 1845, in Isokyrö, Grand duchy of Finland, the son of a farmer.
 Haapoja started his criminal career as a brawler, graduating quickly to stealing horses.
 His first known murder happened on December 6, 1867, when he stabbed his drinking partner Heikki Impponen in a drunken brawl.
 He was sentenced to serve 12 years in prison at Turku for his murder.
-During the next 10 years he escaped from prison four times, spending months at large on each occasion.
+During the next 10 years, he escaped from prison four times, spending months at large on each occasion.
 Around this time he gained great notoriety as a jail-breaker and a thief.
 His fame as a robber started to grow after the newspapers reported that he had robbed and shot at Esa Nyrhinen on August 12, 1876.
 Later it was found that Nyrhinen had been hiding Haapoja at his home and the men had had an argument.